daniel-sjostrom/Zoo/fe/README.md

 ## Getting Started

-How to run the frontend for Super duper analytics:
+How to run the frontend for Super duper:

 1. Run `./build-dev.sh` to build the dev environment.
 2. Visit [http://localhost:3000](http://localhost:3000) with your browser to see the app.